IgnatiusHarry/Tourism-in-Indonesia/README.md

 urban planning and promoting rural tourism can mitigate the negative effects of high population density.
 These strategies aim to maximize the economic benefits of both foreign and domestic tourism, fostering sustainable and inclusive growth.

-For detailed information, the PowerPoint presentation of the results is provided on this website.
+For simplied information, the PowerPoint presentation of the results is provided on this website.